 Further work is being carried out to build understanding of these areas.
 This activity need will be cross referenced with other data sources, local partner priorities and asset mapping work to ensure that we have a robust understanding of populations and these local areas and fully understand why the areas are at high risk of inactivity.

-From this we can build a complete understanding of the challenges faced and activities and timing of activities that might be appealing to them and start to build participation opportunities appropriately.
-We welcome partner expertise to support this process, please make contact if you can help Stacey Gunther.
+From this we can build a complete understanding of the challenges faced, types of activities and timing of activities that might be appealing to the various communities and start to build participation opportunities appropriately.
+We welcome partner expertise to support this process, please make contact if you can help firstname.lastname@example.org

 Calculated using inactivity as per APS6 (latest lower area estimates), deprivation at ward level (as per national IMD) and cross referenced with inactivity risk identified on DataHub